- 102.1 - Name of the organization

 - 102.31 - Review of economic, environmental and social topics

-A total number of nine (9) board and 23 committee meetings were held during 2018.
+A total number of six board and 37 committee meetings were held during 2019.
 Material economic, environmental and social topics are reviewed routinely at Board and committee meetings.
-The audit committee is primarily tasked with reviewing economic matters.
-The NCGC is responsible for assessing material economic, environmental and social risks.
-The compensation committee reviews the company’s strategies, policies and practices relating to corporate culture and human capital development, including policies and practices relating to inclusion and diversity.
+The Audit Committee is primarily tasked with reviewing economic and risk-related matters; the NCGC is responsible for assessing material economic, environmental and social risks; and the Compensation and Human Capital Committee reviews the company’s strategies, policies and practices relating to corporate culture and human capital development, including policies and practices relating to inclusion and diversity.

 - 102.32 - Highest governance body’s role in sustainability reporting